Megan Rapinoe: 2012 London Olympics

-The United States team clinched the gold medal after defeating Japan 2–1 at Wembley Stadium in front of 80,203 spectators—the largest crowd ever for a women's Olympic soccer game.
-Rapinoe assisted on Carli Lloyd's second goal of the final in the 53rd minute.
-She ended the tournament with three goals and a team-high four assists (tied with Alex Morgan).
-Widely regarded as one of the top players of the Olympics, Rapinoe was named to numerous 'Team of the Tournament' lists including those selected by the BBC and All White Kit.

-Rapinoe achieved a career-best eight goals and 12 assists for the United States in 2012.
+The U.S. won the gold medal after defeating Japan 2–1 at Wembley Stadium in front of 80,203 spectators—the largest crowd ever for a women's Olympic soccer game.
+Rapinoe served one assist during the final, and finished the tournament with three goals and four assists.
+Widely regarded as one of the top players of the 2012 Olympics, Rapinoe was named to numerous "Team of the Tournament" lists including those selected by the BBC and All White Kit.
+Rapinoe achieved a career-best eight goals and 12 assists for the national team in 2012.

 2013–2014

-At the 2013 Algarve Cup in Portugal, Rapinoe was named the Player of the Tournament, despite playing in only two of the four matches in which the United States competed.
-She was injured in practice and did not play during the final as the team defeated Germany to win the 2013 Algarve Cup.

-Rapinoe battles for the ball during a match against New Zealand at Candlestick Park, 2013.
+Rapinoe battles for the ball during a friendly match against New Zealand in 2013.

-During a friendly match against South Korea on June 20, 2013, Rapinoe served a corner kick that ended up being the assist for Abby Wambach's record-breaking 159th international goal.
-Wambach's goal broke the world record for most international goals scored by a male or female.
-During a friendly match against New Zealand at Candlestick Park in San Francisco, California, Rapinoe scored the game-opening goal on a direct free kick (her 23rd international goal) to help the U.S. win 4–1 and was named Player of the Match.
+At the 2013 Algarve Cup in Portugal, Rapinoe was named the Player of the Tournament, despite playing in only two of the four matches in which the U.S. competed.
+She was injured in practice and did not play during the final as the team defeated Germany to win the tournament.
+During a friendly match against South Korea on June 20, Rapinoe's corner kick ended up being the assist for Abby Wambach's 159th international goal, which set a new world record for most international goals scored by a player of any gender.
+During a friendly against New Zealand in October, Rapinoe scored the game-opening goal on a direct free kick to help the U.S. win 4–1.
+Rapinoe was named Player of the Match.

 2015 FIFA Women's World Cup

-In April 2015, Rapinoe was named to the roster for the 2015 FIFA Women's World Cup in Canada coached by national team head coach Jill Ellis.
-During the team's first group stage match against Australia, she scored the game opening goal in the 12th minute.
-She also scored a second goal in the 78th minute.
-With an additional goal scored by teammate Christen Press in the 61st minute, the United States won 3–1.

-During training for a Victory Tour match to celebrate the team's World Cup win in late 2015, Rapinoe tore her anterior cruciate ligament.
-The national team game that she was training for was later cancelled due to poor field conditions.
+Five of the six stadiums used for the 2015 Women's World Cup in Canada utilized artificial turf.
+It was the first World Cup, for men or women, to use turf instead of grass.
+Rapinoe criticized the use of turf, stating that grass is essential to maintain the quality and "purity" of the game.
+In the United States' first group stage match against Australia, Rapinoe scored twice as her team achieved a 3–1 victory.
+(Note: Attributed to multiple references:) The U.S. went on to win the tournament.
+During training for a Victory Tour match to celebrate the World Cup win, Rapinoe tore her ACL.
+Following the victory, Rapinoe and her teammates became the first women's sports team to be honored with a ticker tape parade in New York City.
+Each player received a key to the city from Mayor Bill de Blasio.
+In October, the team was honored by President Barack Obama at the White House.